For a successful holiday, here is your checklist to check before you hit the road:

 Plastic packaging / Miscellaneous waste.

-Waste recycling documentation is provided at the reception.
+Documentation on waste recycling is provided at the reception.

-Regarding the sanitary facilities, the four blocks we have are equipped with showers for people with disabilities.
+As for the sanitary facilities, the four blocks we have are equipped with showers for people with disabilities.
 A toilet and a sink are also provided in this space.

 Oops, someone hurt themselves!